Q: Are monsters good at math?

 All the tips from ESC194 will be useful here too, so check them out in the Calculus I overview.
 However, we still have one piece of advice specific to ESC195.

 A specific example would be sequence and series techniques.
 When analyzing series, such as the convergence and/or limit of series, there will be many techniques to remember.
 To make it easier, we suggest creating a cheat sheet: list all the techniques (formally called “series convergence tests”) and when to use them.
-Then, as you are doing practice problems, you can reference this cheat sheet.
+Then, as you’re doing practice problems, you can reference this cheat sheet.

 Another example: when doing vector function problems, there are many formulas that must be used and memorized, such as the formulas for the unit tangent vector or curvature of a plane.
 It is a good idea to keep all these formulas written down so that you can reread them and memorize them quicker.